iiAhmedYT/StrikeFollow/README.md

 Usage: /unfollow

+#### Support
-#### For support please contact me on the StrikePractice discord after you verify your purshase
+ if you have questions please contact me on the StrikePractice discord after you verify your purshase